tliron/install-gnome-themes/README.md

 All of these themes provide at least GTK+ theming (for both GTK+3 and GTK+2) and many also provide a shell theme.
 You are free to mix and match GTK+ themes with shell themes!
 Some themes also provide application theming (Firefox, Chrome, etc.) though you will have to install that separately.
 For Firefox, note that there is also a generic [GNOME 3 theme](https://addons.mozilla.org/en-US/firefox/addon/adwaita/) that might improve its appearance for some themes, though your mileage will vary.

 To change your theme, run the GNOME Tweak Tool and go to the Appearance tab.
+You must also have the [User Themes extension](https://extensions.gnome.org/extension/19/user-themes/) enabled: it's usually bundled in most GNOME-based operating systems, but might not be enabled by default.

 To avoid rebuilding themes if there was no change, the script caches identifiers in the file `.install-gnome-themes-cache` in the current user's `.themes` folder.
 Delete it to force rebuilding all themes.